|

 failure to learn from experience because the feedback is blocked by distance

-for a moment the example where the sales function “forgets” to tell
+moment the example where the sales function “forgets” to tell manufacturing

 interferes with the schedule.
 Sales